EvanBalster/tattle_wx/README.md

-# Tattle/wx
+# Tattle, a Consentful Tool for Phoning Home

-Tattle is an interactive utility for applications that need to exchange reports and guidance with a server.
+Tattle is an interactive utility for applications that need to report to a server or fetch guidance for the user.
 It is designed for error reporting, software update notifications, user feedback and data collection.
 This process is interactive and designed to respect users' right to privacy and consent to data sharing.

 ## Workflow